 If you don’t have a microwave, you can also reheat your burrito in the oven/toaster oven.

-Items you need to reheat your burrito in the oven:
+How to reheat a burrito in the oven

 - Oven Mitts